bagisto/bagisto-docs/create_models.md

  Steps to store data through repository :

-* Beginning with the creation of models, generally models are created using command stated below.
-The model is created on specified path/location.
+* Beginning with the creation of models, generally, models are created using command stated below.
+The model is created on a specified path/location.

 > php artisan make:model HelloWorld --path=""

 * Now, at the same location create a model proxy file as 'HelloWorldProxy.php'.
-This Proxy class will extends  ModelProxy.
-Also, you have to add "use Konekt\Concord\Proxies\ModelProxy; " like below stated
+This Proxy class will extend the model proxy.
+Also, you have to add "use Konekt\Concord\Proxies\ModelProxy; " as stated below
 ``` php
 namespace Acme\HelloWorld\Models;